 Investing in Mental Health and Addictions

-As outlined in the 2019-20 Capital Budget, $100 million will be invested province-wide in mental health and addictions infrastructure that will improve care for the one in ten Islanders who experience mental health and addictions challenges in their lifetime.
+As outlined in the 2020-2021 Capital Budget, over $147 million will be invested province-wide in mental health and addictions infrastructure that will improve care for the one in ten Islanders who experience mental health and addictions challenges in their lifetime.

 What is this investment being spent on?

 Over the next five years, the following new facilities, program sites and services will be established:

 - E-Mental Health Solutions – supporting real-time access to information, resources, tools and supports for Islanders and health care providers (e.g. rural tele-mental health services; online self-scheduling; virtual therapies and peer counseling).